spachava753/sp_zola_blog/content/a_gophers_foray_into_rust.md

 a less memorable name, you would be forced to go to Github or pkg.go.dev, search up the full path of the library, _then_ add it to your project.
 In contrast to Rust, you would just type the name of the library and the version, like this `serde = 1.0`.
 This is made easier with cargo's extensibility using plugins.
 You can install the `cargo-add` plugin, then all you have to do __is run `cargo add serde`__.
 This may seem like a small improvement, but when working on a non-trivial project, you often have multiple dependencies, and constantly looking up the path can get annoying real fast.

 I also like that there is an opinionated way to structure projects.
 You just run `cargo new` and it creates a new binary or library project, complete with the `src` folder.
 No need to think about whether you need a `pkg` folder or not.

 I simply cannot state how absolutely amazing the cargo tool is.
 It's the small things that make the developer experience great.
-Kudos to the Rust community for creating is an amazing tool!
+Kudos to the Rust community for creating this amazing tool!

 # Conclusion